Personal Safety Tips

 Safety When Walking

 - Avoid walking alone at night.
-On campus and within a specified radius around campus you can call Campus Security at x5600 and request a safety escort.
-Off campus call (773)244-5600.
-On or off campus it is advisable to walk with a friend whenever possible.
+On-campus and within a specified radius around campus you can call Campus Security at (773) 244-5600 and request a safety escort.
+Always walk with a friend whenever possible.
 Keep in mind that, on a small campus like North Park, odds are that someone else is leaving within a few minutes and is headed in the same direction.
 Just ask!

 - If you think someone is following you, cross the street, walk faster, or even walk down the middle of the street.
 Try to go to a lighted area, a store, or a group of people.